cerner/fhir.cerner.com/content/authorization.md

 Request a system account for *non-production* by following these steps:

 - Login to the Cerner Central System Accounts application for non-production: https://sandboxcernercentral.com/system-accounts
-  - If you are a Cerner client using [My Domain][CERNER-CENTRAL-MYDOMAIN] for Cerner Central, log into your non-production Cerner Central SSO account and select "System Accounts"
+  - If you are a Cerner client developing their own application, you may have a customized URL for Cerner Central that can be used instead.
+For example: https://yourcompanynamegoeshere.sandboxcernercentral.com/system-accounts
 - Fill out the fields as follows:
   - **Description**: Representing a SMART/FHIR application used for... (name your application and company)
   - **Production System**: No